 ✔ @inproceedings{... title = "Improving {NFA}-based signature matching" ...}

 References are not nouns.
-They are invisible as parts of speech: when reading a paper out loud, you wouldn’t read the reference numbers.
+They aren’t even parts of speech: when reading a paper out loud, you wouldn’t read the reference numbers.
 (Mary-Claire van Leunen’s A Handbook for Scholars is eloquent on this.)
 So don’t say:

 X In [15] modern disk drives are shown to be effective.
 X [1] applies cache-aware algorithms to binary search trees.